HidetoKimura/carnd_advanced_lane_lines/README.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 The code for this step is contained in the 5th code cell of the IPython notebook located in "./project_main.ipynb " I used HLS space for color thresholding.
 At first I was using only S(saturation) channel.
 But I could not prevent false detection of shadow of "test 5.jpg".
 And I noticed that the L(Lighting) channel does not detect shadows, so I decided to take a logical AND of S chalnel and L channel.
 By taking the logical OR of Sx, it was possible to detect the line more beautifully.
 The follow is result.
+Red is L channel, Blue is S channle and Green is Sx gradient channel.

 ![alt text][color_grad]